NOTICE OF DATA BREACH

-In January 2022 during routine maintenance, CDCR discovered some suspicious activity on that system dating back to December 2021.
-CDCR immediately shut down that system.
-CDCR then began a multi-agency investigation into whether an unauthorized user had looked at or copied any of the information on the system before it was shut off.
-In late June, that investigation revealed someone without permission did get into the system.
+In January 2022, during routine maintenance, CDCR discovered some suspicious activity on the platform dating back to December 2021.
+CDCR immediately shut down that file-sharing platform and launched an extensive, multi-agency law enforcement investigation into whether an unauthorized user had accessed any data on the platform before it was shut down.
+That investigation was completed on June 22, 2022, and revealed an unauthorized user did access the system.
 Fortunately, that investigation revealed no evidence that any data was copied, downloaded, or otherwise acquired.

 What Information Was Involved

-The information was limited to your name, CDCR number, mental health treatment, mental health history, and mental health diagnosis and did not contain any other information, such as Social Security number, Driver’s License number, or financial account numbers which could be used by an identity thief.
-But we felt we had to let you know because your medical information was involved.
+The information was limited to your name, personal address, telephone number, email, date of birth, and COVID-19 testing results.
+It did not contain any other information, such as Social Security number, Driver’s License number, or financial account numbers which could expose you to identity theft.
+Nonetheless, we felt it necessary to inform you since your medical information and other personal information was involved.

 What We Are Doing

-We take this matter very seriously and regret that this happened.
-We want to assure you that we have changed our procedures and practices to limit the risk this will happen again.
-That computer system is no longer being used.
-CDCR is using a new system with more security controls.
+We take this matter very seriously and regret that this incident occurred.
+We want to assure you that we have reviewed and revised our procedures and practices to minimize the risk of recurrence.
+The affected platform is no longer in use.
+CDCR is utilizing a new system with greater security controls and protocols.